adarshhegde43/movie-app/README.md

 Movie App 🎬

-Welcome to the Movie App, a React-based web application that allows users to search for movies, view details, and manage their favourite movies list.
+A React-based web application that allows users to search for movies, view details, and manage their favourite movies list.
 This project leverages the OMDB API to fetch movie data and provides a seamless user experience with a clean and responsive design.

-Features ✨
+Features :

 1.)
 Search Movies: Search for your favourite movies by title using the OMDB API.